Ringobot/ringo/src/Ringo.Bot.Net/README.md

    afternoon set?
 Would we just use playlists?
 1. `queue Trojan Dub` - adds playlist to station queue
 1. `queue 0600 Dan's breakfast show` - queues playlist to play at 6am

-Sending a slack DM: <https://github.com/Microsoft/BotBuilder/issues/2923> <https://stackoverflow.com/questions/44353520/is-there-a-way-to-start-formflow-dialog-on-conversationupdate-event>

-### dan/sync

-1. Once you join a channel station, your Spotify player follows the station
 1. ⭐ Mobile friendly magic number page: https://blog.teamtreehouse.com/create-an-absolute-basic-mobile-css-responsive-navigation-menu.
    Click to copy.
 Redirect back to app via slack:XXXX URI?

+### dan/endless-stations

+1. ⭐ If owner stops playing Ringo searches for new owner
+1. ⭐ `@daniel has joined #general playing "Joy" with 3 others`
+1. Separate Station Table?
+Station Type = Channel|User.
+1. New Listener table?
+1. Station list?

+### dan/sync

+1. Once you join a channel station, your Spotify player follows the station
 1. ~~Auth via Spotify App?~~ Only in Mobile SDK
 1. Better Playlist sorting and selection (carousel)
 1. To sync or not sync